davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 ## Migrating an existing site

-Migrating an existing site is certainly worth the DX payoff, but you need to start with a plan.
+So this is it.
+You understand the concepts, you have an idea of what needs to change, but now you need a plan to do it.

 Below, I've outlined various tips on: